dotnet/docs-maui/docs/get-started/installation.md

 ## Next steps

-To learn how to create and run your first .NET MAUI app in Visual Studio 2022 on Windows, or Visual Studio 2022 for Mac, click the button below.
+To learn how to create and run your first .NET MAUI app in Visual Studio 2022 on Windows, or Visual Studio Code, click the button below.

 > [!div class="nextstepaction"]
 > [Build your first app](first-app.md)